A man reading my book in England wrote this to me:

 Because I will be publishing under my own Exotica Gooch Publishing, I can do what I want.
 I will continue to blend my genres. *Exotica Gooch is my alter ego (There’s a story behind it, but I’ve yammered enough.)

-Starting a new blog, I hear Rodney’s voice: “Tough crowd.
+Welcome to my new blog!
+I hear Rodney’s voice: “Tough crowd.
 Tough crowd.”

 Excerpt from my book “Craving Normal,” in my story “Confessions of a Hollywood Extra”:

-While working as an extra on the movie “Back to School,” with Rodney Dangerfield, I sat about ten feet from Rodney and Sally Kellerman as they prepared to do a scene.
-The quiet of the set prior to the cameras rolling allowed my voice to carry.
+While working as an extra on the movie “Back to School,” with Rodney Dangerfield, I sat about ten feet from Rodney and Sally Kellerman as they prepared to do a scene—the quiet of the set before the cameras rolled allowed my voice to carry.
 My female newlywed friend, another extra, wondered if I wanted to get married.
 The last thing on my mind!
 So I said, “I’m not meeting guys nice enough to go out with in LA.
 Can’t imagine finding one to marry.”
 My voice carried through the silent crowd.

 Rodney’s voice boomed toward me.
 “Hey, Honey!
 Come down here!
 I’ll marry ya!
 I’ll marry ya, right now!”
 My face turned hot, and I’m sure as red as a tomato, while Rodney, the crew, and the extras laughed.
 Well, that was one way to shut me up.
 And it did.